 Of course not.
 There are loads of female travellers who have done all this before you, so pertinent hints and tips and handy information will be at hand within a few clicks.
 You could even meet up with other solo female travellers through cool Facebook groups.
 Love it!

-Keep in mind our travel advice too: stay in the right area, make friends, and – if it’s all too overwhelming – get yourself on a tour.
+Keep in mind our travel advice too: stay in the right area in Manila, make friends, and – if it’s all too overwhelming – get yourself on a tour.
 Solo travel doesn’t have to mean being uncomfortable and overwhelmed the whole time.
 It’s your trip, so get on a tour for ease and learn stuff!

 Is Manila safe to travel for families?